null

 Chilhuacle Negro - Emperor of Chiles

-Today, there are only a handful of growers working to keep this and other ancient chiles alive in the Oaxaca, Mexico area.
-Several prominent chefs across Mexico have partnered with area growers to sustain and increase production.
-Since 2014, biologists from Mexico’s National Institute of Forestry, Agriculture, and Livestock Research experimental field station have been finding new ways to grow chilhuacle under cover, protecting them from pests and diseases.
+Today, a handful of dedicated growers in the Oaxaca area are working to keep this and other ancient chiles alive.
+Several prominent chefs across Mexico have partnered with these growers to sustain and increase production.
+Since 2014, biologists at Mexico's National Institute of Forestry, Agriculture, and Livestock Research have been developing innovative methods to cultivate chilhuacle under cover, protecting the plants from pests and diseases.
+This rarity has made it one of the most expensive chiles in Mexico.
+In 2012, Oaxacan-grown chilhuacle negro was $500 per kilo in Mexico, and today it is offered at $1200 per kilo.

 Details